satheesh-sivanantham/rxjs/README.md

 # Form Operator
     - From operator will create an obervable from array, array like object, promise, an itratable object
     - It wont create an observable from string
+# From event operator
+    - Create an observable from the event
+    - For example if we have an input that have some events like onclick, mouse hover.
+So when we click on the input its emit the value that changed into observables by this event.
+    - Use case:
+        *User shoudn't allowed to click 3 or more time immediatly